Patienceineza/aims-project/README.md

 # React Role-Based Access Control App

 ## Overview
-This is a React.js application built with Vite and styled using Tailwind CSS.
+This is a React.js application  styled using Tailwind CSS.
 The application implements role-based access control (RBAC) and integrates with an external API for authentication and user management.
 It supports different user roles:

 - **Admin**: Can view and manage all users.
 - **Cashier**: Can view their profile and access the dashboard.